csjacob2/dating-app/readme.md

-# Vlocity UI Software Engineer Technical Test
+# Lonely Hearts Dating Site

 Implement with jQuery, CSS and HTML:
 1. A top bar which consists of a search box to search for a contact, the login user and profile photo.